-Mr Martin said: “This serious economic disadvantage has contributed to the closure of many thousands of pubs, and the pub industry has lost approximately 50 per cent of its beer sales to supermarkets since VAT was increased from 8 per cent over 30 years ago.”
+Mr Martin said: “This serious economic disadvantage has contributed to the closure of many thousands of pubs, and the pub industry has lost approximately 50% of its beer sales to supermarkets since VAT was increased from eight per cent over 30 years ago.”

 Wetherspoon’s tax bill rose by £48.7m and now equates to 43 per cent of its £1.4bn in sales, with VAT accounting for £275m.
 The tax cost is equivalent to £662,000 per pub.